spoyntersmith/larastan/UPGRADE.md

 # Upgrade Guide

+## Upgrading to `3.x` from `2.x`

+This is a new majopr release with lots of breaking changes.
+Please read the following guide carefully.

+### Template annotation renames

+These changes were made in Laravel itself, so here we needed to follow the same changes.
+If you were using any of the template annotations in your code, you need to update them as follows:

+- `TModelClass` annotation of the Eloquent Builder class is renamed to `TModel`.
+- `TChildModel` annotation of the relation classes is renamed to `TDeclaringModel`.

 ## Upgrading to `2.9.6` from `2.9.5`

 This release adds support for Laravel 11 `casts` method.
 If you are using the `casts` method in your models, you will need to update the return type of the `casts` method to `array` in your model classes.
 Also, you'd need to provide the correct array shape for the return type.
 So that Larastan will recognize the model casts.
 Here is an example: